 - Erase the Duplicate Photos

-Try to really look at every one of the pictures carefully before erasing, to forestall the accidental deletion of an image that is not a duplicate.
+Try to really look at every one of the pictures carefully before erasing, them to forestall the accidental deletion of an image that is not a duplicate.

 Manually Remove Duplicate Photos In Google Photos